-A Church with a rich past
+A congregation with a rich past and a bright future

 History has a way of revealing the grace of God in Jesus Christ.
 The history of St. John Lutheran Church is no exception.